Selinaqianli/login/README.md

       ```
         * Response Body:
       ```yaml
             "The username/email or password is not correct.
-You have x times attempts"
+You have x attempts left."
       ```
         * Description: <br /> Username/email is correct, but the password is wrong, while the account has not exceeding the maximal unsuccessful attempts, return error message to show how many attempts left.
         * Image: ![](img/loginWhenNotFound2.png)